 Magic notes of grapefruit, yuzu on a woody and flowery background.
 An incredible length in the mouth.
 Selected during my travels in the foothills of the Himalayas.

 A pepper of a rare quality that enhances our recipes.
-If you don't think you know how to use it, when you discover it, it will become obvious
+If you don't think you know how to use it, when you discover it, it will be obvious

 Food pairing: Meat, fish, vegetables, egg dishes, fruity and chocolate desserts